-With the Dockstore GitHub App installed, authors do not need to manually refresh their workflows/services/tools on Dockstore to get the latest changes from GitHub.
+With the Dockstore GitHub App installed, authors do not need to manually refresh their workflows, tools, or services on Dockstore to get the latest changes from GitHub.
 Dockstore will automatically update whenever the corresponding repository is updated on GitHub.

 What are GitHub Apps?

 GitHub apps are a GitHub feature used to improve the interaction between external applications and GitHub.
-Users can grant a GitHub app specific permissions on the repos and/or organizations of their choosing.
-When events occur on the GitHub repos, e.g., creating a new release, the GitHub app issues notifications.
+Users can grant a GitHub app access to repositories in organizations and/or their personal account.
+When events occur on the GitHub repositories, e.g., creating a new release, the GitHub app issues notifications.

 Why have a Dockstore GitHub App?